SSWConsulting/SSW.Rules.Content/rules/why-testing-cannot-be-completely-automated/rule.md

 **Checking** is the process of making evaluations by applying algorithmic decision rules to specific observations of a product.
 :::

-Looking at these definitions, *testing* is clearly a deeply human activity since skills such as learning, exploring, questioning and inferring are not generally those well modelled by machines (even with AI/ML).
+Looking at these definitions, *testing* is clearly a deeply human activity since skills such as learning, exploring, questioning and inferring are not generally those well modelled by machines (even with the very best AI/ML).
 Humans may or may not be assisted by tools or automated means while exercising these skills, but that doesn’t mean that the performance of testing is itself "automated".

 *Checking* is a valuable component of our overall testing effort and, by this definition, lends itself to be automated.
 But the binary evaluations resulting from the execution of such checks form only a small part of the testing story and there are many aspects of product quality that are not amenable to such black and white evaluation.